-When exporting goods by posts you will need to submit a CN22 and CN23.
+When exporting goods by post you need to submit a CN22 and CN23.
 We have included information about this in an earlier section.
-If you are exporting items that require a license you need to submit a commercial invoice and a C and E83A ‘Exported by post under HMRC Control’ sticky label.
+If you are exporting items that require a licence you need to submit a commercial invoice and a C and E83A ‘Exported by post under HMRC Control’ sticky label.

 - Freight forwarders who will assist with moving goods and customs clearance.

-- Fast parcel operators who can deliver shipment in specific time frames.
-Providing you give them written instructions, they can also help with customs clearance.
+- Fast parcel operators who can deliver shipments in specific time frames.
+Provided you give them written instructions, they can also help with customs clearance.

 - Brokers who can help with customs clearance.

-Check the rules and find out if you need a license to export goods
+Check the rules and find out if you need a licence to export goods

-Some goods may need a specific export license.
+Some goods may need a specific export licence.
 These include some animal products and medical equipment.
 These aren’t products that e-commerce vendors normally sell.
-However, it is important to check if you need a license.
+However, it is important to check if you need a licence.